As a pre-health student, there is a lot to do to prepare your application to professional school. If possible, start the application process early.

-The Director of Career Development, Lauren Albaum, is available year round to

-    help you submit your best application.
-Applicants are strongly encouraged to

-    meet with the Director for the following appointment types prior to submitting
+The Director of Career Development, Lauren Albaum, is available year round to help you submit your best application.
+Applicants are strongly encouraged to meet with the Director for the following appointment types prior to submitting their application:

-    their application:

-    Additionally, Ms. Albaum is happy to provide mock interviews prior to your

-    interview with a health profession program.
+Additionally, Dr. Albaum is happy to provide mock interviews prior to your interview with a health profession program.

 Make an Appointment

 Also, be sure to check the Events page for helpful workshops, webinars, information sessions, and more!

 Most health profession programs utilize a centralized application service for the primary application.
 The centralized application service is computerized and allows students to complete one primary application and designate which schools they would like the application sent to.
 The cost of the application is based on the number of schools selected.
 The individual schools then review the content of the primary application and makes a decision whether to send a secondary application.
 The secondary application is specific to the individual professional school, unlike the primary application which will not ask any school-specific questions.
 If a student receives a secondary application from an individual professional school it is recommended that they complete this application quickly and return to the respective professional school admissions office.
 Upon receiving the secondary application and letters of evaluation, the school reevaluates the entire application and decides which candidates to interview.

 American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS),www.aacom.org

 American Association of Dental Schools Application Service (AADSAS), www.adea.org

 Central Application Service for Physician Assistants (CASPA), www.aapa.org